bazeltools/bazel-deps/README.md

 Whenever you update the dependencies declared in dependencies.yaml you will need to regenerate the contents of the `3rdparty` directory by re-running `$BAZEL_DEPS/gen_maven_deps.sh generate`.

+### CI integration
+In a CI, you will often want to make sure there is alignment between the configuration file for bazel-deps and the resulting generated files or directories, you can run `generate` with `--check-only` and it will check that each file matches bit-for-bit, but does not generate.
+If something does not match what would have been generated, you get a non-zero return value and a list of the mismatches logged to error.

 ### Alternate outputs, external repo
 Bazel-deps can also prepare the outputs, not as a file tree but an external repo.
 With this one would refer to targets as `@third_party//foo:bar` rather than `//3rdparty/jvm/foo/bar`.
 This is useful if you do not want to check in generated code to your